Thanks to Lentils.org for sending me a delicious box of goodies so I could make this amazingly delicious Creamy Red Lentil Roasted Carrot Soup.

-A few weeks ago, I got a box in from the fine folks at Lentils.org and inside were a new cutting board, a few cooking utensils and beautiful white bowl.
+A few weeks ago, I got a box in from the fine folks at Lentils.org and inside I found a new cutting board, a few cooking utensils, and a beautiful white bowl.
 Inside I also found 2 different flavors of lentils — regular lentils and red lentils.

 I decided to browse the cookbook they sent as well and inside I found a recipe for Creamy Red Lentil Roasted Carrot Soup.
 Y'all know how much I love my soups, so I chose that recipe to make to share with you.

-The health benefits of lentils is what really caught my attention when I talked to them at Mom 2.0 this year.
-Behind every serving of lentils, I get 26 grams of protein, and only 1.5 grams of fat.
+The health benefits of lentils are what really caught my attention when I talked to them at Mom 2.0 this year.
+Behind every serving of lentils, I get 26 grams of protein and only 1.5 grams of fat.
 I also get 18 grams of fiber, 25% of the potassium I need daily, 45% iron and 50% of my daily recommended intake of folate.

 How to Make Creamy Red Lentil Roasted Carrot Soup

 Making this Creamy Red Lentil Roasted Carrot Soup was simple and easy.
 From start to finish, it's about an hour but most of that is just cooking time on the stove.
 The ingredient list is small which makes this a fantastic and hearty dinner.